camunda/sap-btp-plugin/README.md

 ```

 - build of both UI and backend are at deploy-time only
+- dev-time uses either
-  dev-time uses hot reload (UI) and `cds` tooling for serving the modules
+  - hot reload (UI) and `cds` tooling for serving the modules
+  - app router (for hybrid scenario)
-  deployment uses app router for both
+- deployment uses app router for both

 ### local setup

 ...w/o authN and authZ